 - Forms of the same Pokémon can be reused, provided they have different typing.
 For example, if I used Rattata in a Normal gym team, I could use Alolan Rattata in a Dark gym team.

 Want to read my other My Pokemon Gym posts?
-Go read the Fighting, Ice, Psychic, Grass, Dragon, Fairy, Electric, Bug, Fire, and Flying type posts when you’re done here.
+Go read the Fighting, Ice, Psychic, Grass, Dragon, Fairy, Electric, Bug, Fire, Flying, Normal, and Ghost type posts when you’re done here.
 All images courtesy pokemondb.net unless otherwise stated.

 Ability: Inner Focus

 Moves: Last Resort, Confuse Ray, Rest, Sleep Talk

 An older cousin of mine introduced me to Pokemon via Red/Blue.
 That said, it wasn’t until the Gen IV games that I was knowledgeable enough about Pokemon to be able to beat him.
 The Pokemon I ended up beating him with?
 Iron Ball Cacturne with Fling.
 I took out his next to last Pokemon (which wasn’t weak to Dark) with Fling, then won because his Psychic type couldn’t hit me.
 I recognize I likely got lucky.
 But you know what?
 Luck is good enough to make this team.
 Plus Cacturne’s design is hilarious to me.

 Ability: Water Absorb

 Moves: Spiky Shield, Power-Up Punch, Fling, Foul Play